 A mortgage is a legal agreement where a bank or other creditor lends a borrower (debtor) money at interest to take the title of the borrower’s property.
-Mortgages are agreed upon the condition that the conveyance of the title become voids upon complete repayment of the debt.
+Mortgages are agreed upon on the condition that the conveyance of the title becomes void upon complete repayment of the debt.

 Title Theory vs. Lien Theory

-In title theory states, the borrower does not keep the title to the property during the loan term.
+Title theory states that the borrower does not keep the title to the property during the loan term.
 The seller gives the buyer a deed to the property, but when the borrower signs the mortgage for the loan, the borrower gives the title back to the mortgage holder (lender).
 This is done through a Deed of Trust and acts as a security for the lender.
 After the loan is completely paid off, the lender issues and records of Deed of Reconveyance, which removes any interests the lender may have in the property and gives the title back to the borrower.

 In lien theory states, the deed stays with the borrower throughout the period of loan payments.
 The lender places a lien on the property using the mortgage.
 A lien is a right to keep possession of property belonging to another person until a debt owed is paid.

 Foreclosures in Title Theory States vs. Lien Theory States

 Foreclosure proceedings differ depending on the state in which you reside and whether it is a title theory state or a lien theory state.

 In title theory states, foreclosures require a judicial process.
 Judicial foreclosures are typically instigated after the lender files a foreclosure lawsuit, and the court issues a foreclosure judgment against the borrower.
 The property is then liquidated through a foreclosure auction by a designated representative or public official.